clearfocustech/cft-ansible-playbooks/centos-install-on-esxi/Readme.md

 This also works for Ubuntu, just adjust your kickstart configuration as appropriate.

+To run it:
+export VSPHERE_USERNAME=myusername
+export VSPHERE_PASSWORD=mypassword
-To run it type ansible-playbook ./install-on-esxi.yaml -l hostname_from_hosts_file
+ansible-playbook ./install-on-esxi.yaml -l hostname_from_hosts_file